Are you wondering how to find art journal inspiration? Creative blocks happen to everyone!!

 I can’t explain in words how much I’m in love with the idea of the universe, the Moon, the stars and the galaxies.
 Stargazing, meteor showers, full Moons…you name it.

 These things mesmerize me and remind me of daydreaming and magic.
 Because the universe is magical!
-This is where I can always find inspiration.
+This is where I can always find inspiration for art.

-6. How to find inspiration in your home
+6. How to find art journal inspiration in your home

 Your home is your sanctuary and the representation of you.
 If you haven’t already, make it inspirational so you can draw ideas from it every day.